Blackwell Podcasts

 Blackwell's Book Podcasts

-Blackwell's Book podcasts bring a fantastic selection of in-depth author interviews straight to your PC.
-Packed full with over 30 minutes of insight into some of the most fascinating titles available, you'll find a brand new podcast available on our website every two weeks.
+Blackwell's Book podcasts bring a fantastic selection of in-depth author interviews straight to your PC, packed full with over 30 minutes of insight into some of the most fascinating titles available.
 Listen to the show as you browse the internet or work at your PC, or download the file to transfer to your iPod/MP3 player and take it with you wherever you go!

 Listen to the content that interests you!